 As soon as you see him, there’s one question that comes to mind.
 Why on earth is he here?
 The answer is that in 2008 the TV show Guerilla Gardeners created a community garden under the bridge, and the troll was part of it.
 The garden didn’t survive and there were discussions about moving him, but in 2011, the council decided he’d become part of the community and he should stay put.

 According to his Facebook page, he’s also just recently had a bit of a makeover and is all shiny and new!

 Once you’ve cuddled the troll, it’s time to make your way onto the walk proper, just head towards the water and wander along (this is prime dog watching territory as they like to have a bit of a swim).

-At this point, you can either, take the small bridge that lets you over the inlet and keep walking along the foreshore, If you do, you’ll also see a wind turbine, this powers an art display that lights the walk at night – I haven’t managed to see this yet but coloured lights are projected onto two Moreton Bay Figs in the park.
-Check out this time-lapse video of the work in progress.
+As you come past here you’ll see a wind turbine.
+This powers an art display that lights the walk at night – I haven’t managed to see this yet but coloured lights are projected onto two Moreton Bay Figs in the park as part of an artwork called Earth vs Sky.

 You’ll find this in the foodie land of fun known as The Tramsheds just past the Jubilee Park light rail station.
 Opened in 2017 it has a selection of bars and restaurants to choose from and part of one of them, Butcher and Farmer, is an old restored tram carriage which is used as a bar.

 Right, it’s time to get walking again – you can either head back the way you came and just make your way back down to the foreshore walk, or, walk along Victoria Road for about 300 metres until you reach Edward Street where you’ll find one of Sydney’s most amazing sights.

 Amazing, because it’s like you’ve entered some kind of matter transporter.
 You will literally feel like you’ve stepped out of Sydney and into the backstreets of Asia the second you enter here.
 I’m talking about…